Heatherwilliams2/Introducing-You/README.md

  My strengths are time management and organization.
 One of weaknesses is I put a lot of pressure on myself, which sometimes turns into a positive result.
 The language I speak is english.
 I don’t speak any other languages at home.
  I like to watch movies on the weekends with my family, and on the weeknights I dance, Monday through Friday.
-My favourite joke is _“ What did the buffalo say to his son when we went to off to school?
+My favourite joke is _“ What did the buffalo say to his son, when we went to off to school?
 Bi-son”_ What **I want** to get out of Business is to know how to work with computers and know business communications.
 The software I have used in the past is google Spreadsheet, Openoffice, and most often google docs.